A group visit is an interesting way to learn more about the National Archives and our collections.

 Research group visits

 These group visits are suitable for research groups looking for a tailored and more in-depth experience.
+A research visit consists of:

-- 45 minute tailored introduction to archives and archival research
+- 45-minute tailored introduction to archives and archival research

-- advice on how to use catalogues and finding aids to access documents
+- Advice on how to use catalogues and finding aids to access documents

 - 15 minute question and answer session with the archivist